shinkira/mouseVR/README.md

 3. Connect the teensy via USB, and make sure you can identify it in the arduino software.
 If you are unsure at this step, read documentation and/or use trial code available from teensyduino (documentation: https://www.pjrc.com/teensy/td_usage.html)

-4. Locate the debugMode.ino file in the repo (in dual-sensor) and open it.
+4. Locate the debugMode.ino file in the repo (in SPI_Mouse_Control/Dual-Sensor/ADNS) and open it.
 Be sure the 'ADNS9800_SROM' file is in the same folder (i.e. don't change the location of these files from how it is in repo).

 5. Open the serial monitor (be sure to monitor the com port your teensy is using), and then verify/upload the code